 Get ready, it’s time to Moov.

 Remember that little voice in your head which tells you to keep going during or workout, or reasons with you to give in?
-Now Moov HR is here to act like your conscious, with artificial intelligence persuading you to push harder and get the best from every workout.
+Now Moov HR is here to act like your conscience, with artificial intelligence persuading you to push harder and get the best from every workout.

 Moov HR is your very own artificial intelligence powered PT, which keeps you updated on how hard you're working throughout your workout via a heart rate monitor in a headband.

 Heart rate in a head band?
-We’ve heard of chest straps, wrist watches and even in ear heart rate, but in a head band is a new one!
+We’ve heard of chest straps, wrist watches and even in-ear heart rate, but in a head band is a new one!